What is influenza? How did it originate?

 Who should get the influenza vaccine?

 Usually flu will clear up on its own after around a week.
-However, it can cause more serious complications including pneumonia for some groups of people, who are advised to get the flu vaccine every year.
+However, it can cause more serious complications including pneumonia for some groups of people.

 Who should not get the influenza vaccine?